 UNSW Computing Help & Resources Groups

-- Student Office: Provides advice on all student related matters, including; admission, advanced standing, course selection, program structures, transfers, academic standing, graduations, weighted averages and downloadable forms.
+- Student Office: Provides advice on all student related matters, including; admission, transfer credit, course selection, program structures, transfers, academic standing, graduations, weighted averages and online forms

 - Computer Support Group: For help with UNSW Computing resources like computer labs, UNSW Computing accounts, printers, all the UNSW Computing servers, etc. Undergraduates can contact Helpdesk, staff and postgraduates they can contact SS.

 UNSW Provided Help & Resources